Group Coaching: Definition, Programs, Prices

 Leadership coaching is a popular method of developing leaders and Group Coaching programs have become the fastest growing coaching model.
 This is because Group Coaching can achieve equal or greater results than classic one-on-one coaching but at a fraction of the cost and administrative effort.

-Why is Group Coaching so effective?
-According to Harvard Business Review, reasons group coaching may be more effective than one-on-one coaching include:
+Why is it so effective?
+According to Harvard Business Review, reasons include:

 - Immersion into real-time group dynamics